NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 The [`<ListView>` UI element](http://docs.nativescript.org/ApiReference/ui/list-view/ListView) requires an `items` property that points at an array of data—in this case, the `groceryList` array you added to your `ListPage` class.
 The list view element requires a child `<template>` element that specifies how to render each item in the `items` array.

-The `#item` syntax is Angular 2’s for syntax for [creating local template variables](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#star-template).
+The `#item` syntax is again Angular 2’s for syntax for creating local template variables.
 This gives you the ability to refer to each item in the array as `item` within the template.
 For this template, you render each item in the array with a single `<Label>` UI element, and because of the `[text]="item.name"` binding, those labels contain the text from the `name` property of each of the items in `groceryList` TypeScript array.

 Now that you have a hardcoded list displaying, let’s see how to swap that out with live data.